Compliance and corporate governance

 Cooper Grace Ward has more than 20 years’ experience successfully implementing compliance systems and enabling businesses to meet legal obligations in specific areas, including:

-• assisting with the development and drafting of whistleblowing policy
+• assisting with the development, drafting and review of organisational policies

 Meeting the needs of clients and the expectations of regulators